There are three ways this story could begin. But as of today, when I’m writing this, there is only one ending.

 “Why are you?”
 I countered.

-“I don’t like home, and I don’t like the holidays,” Amir said.
+“I don’t like home, and I don’t like the holidays,” Gelber said.
 That clear gaze felt like cold, pure water trickling down my spine.
 “My sister will ask me why I haven’t settled down, and my mother will give me presents I don’t need.”

 “Oh.
 It must be hard to be a privileged man,” I said.